usc-isi-i2/dig-tokenizer/README.md

     ~/github/datasets/body_text/seq_tokens
 ```

-Recent changes to Tokenizer script :
+Recent changes to Tokenizer script : <br />
-1. Added a new filter called mostlyHTML - if the field contains mostly html tags then it will not output
+1. Added a new filter called "mostlyHTML" - if the field contains mostly html tags then it will not output
 any tokens - mostly html tags means i took a minimum of 40 tags, so if your field has more than 40 html tags
-tokenizer won't output any tokens
+tokenizer won't output any tokens <br />
 2. Added an extra feature for regex replacements in config file.
 Now you can add "word_replacements" in replacements
 which are the regex expressions that will be applied on every word of field and "sent_replacements" which will be
 applied on the sentence level.
 Please check the config file 'unicode-tokenizer.json' for how to mention and sample files
 to see the output.
-3.